 And now I’m super indecisive about where I should keep them permanently…or if I should just make another pair.
 Time will tell *wink wink*

-So, if you’ve enjoyed this louvered planter box project and can’t wait for the next one, I’d love if you’d subscribe to my newsletter below so you don’t miss out on what’s coming next!
+So, if you’ve enjoyed this louvered planter box project and can’t wait for the next project, I’d love if you’d subscribe to my newsletter below so you don’t miss out on what’s coming next!

 And be sure to save this by pinning for later!